dpb587/rdfkit-go/README.md

 ### Property Values

 The fields of triples and quads are restricted (with interfaces) to the normative value types they support, described by the table below.
-[Generalized RDF](https://www.w3.org/TR/rdf11-concepts/#section-generalized-rdf) values are not currently supported.

 | Field | IRI | Literal | Blank Node | `nil` |
 | ----- |:---:|:-------:|:----------:|:-----:|